mesosphere/dcos-docs-site/pages/dkp/konvoy/1.5/autoscaling/index.md

 In case you would like to change any autoscaling configuration of your cluster, edit `cluster.yaml` and adapt the `autoscaling` property, then run `konvoy up` again to apply the changes.

-### Autoscaling an air-gapped cluster
+### Autoscaling an air gapped cluster

-In an air-gapped cluster, you need to specify some additional configurations for the autoscaling functionality to work without access to the Internet.
+In an air gapped cluster, you need to specify some additional configurations for the autoscaling functionality to work without access to the Internet.

-Configuring auto-provisioning with a local Docker registry is mandatory and explained in the [air-gapped installation documentation][airgapped-autoscaling].
+Configuring auto-provisioning with a local Docker registry is mandatory and explained in the [air gapped installation documentation][airgapped-autoscaling].

-<p class="message--note"><strong>NOTE: </strong> There is a limitation when using the autoscaler in an air-gapped AWS environment.
+<p class="message--note"><strong>NOTE: </strong> There is a limitation when using the autoscaler in an air gapped AWS environment.
 You must use existing <a href="../install/install-aws/advanced-provisioning#iam-instance-profiles">IAM Instance Profiles</a>, otherwise the the process will timeout trying to access https://iam.amazonaws.com.</p>

 ## Autoscaler scaling decision making